What is it?

 As the name implies, this particular procedure involves removing the nipple and putting it in place with the help of a skin graft.
 Like other types of skin grafts the blood supply from the nipple graft is drawn from the deep dermis.
 The procedure is not always necessary but may be chosen in breast reduction.

 This is one of the most common type of breast reduction surgery.
 The aim of the procedure is to reduce the appearance of the breast, volume and contour while maintaining the sensation and functions of the nipples as well as the breasts.
-Patients are advised to consult with their surgeons to discuss their options since different pedicle methods have different scar as well as incision patterns.
+Huntington Beach patients are advised to consult with their surgeons to discuss their options since different pedicle methods have different scar as well as incision patterns.

 This is of the most common incision patterns in pedicle breast reduction.
 It involves a circular incision that is made around the areola.
 After that the incision is made vertically from the areola to the breast front and chest wall.
 The shape of the anchor forms when the cut is then made horizontally across the underside of the breast that is being reduced.

 This is a fairly new technique that is increasing in popularity.
 Here is how the procedure is performed.
 A surgeon makes an incision and cuts a vertical shape around the areola.
 After that the surgeon cuts down vertically in front of the breast to the chest wall.
 This is unlike the horizontal cut that is used in the anchor method.

 Some Huntington Beach patients who have too much fat content in their breasts opt to have it removed through liposuction.
 This is a minimally invasive procedure and has resulted in great results.
 In addition, it also has a minimum recovery time and less scarring.
 The procedure is carried out through a series of incisions and takes about two hours at the most.
 It is carried out through stages and it can take about eight weeks for the bruising and swelling to go down before a patient can see the altered or final shape.
 Stitches are removed during the second week.